lawsdontapplytopigs/dotfiles/awesome/README.md

                 along with where the cursor is
-            [ ] Add a rectangular background behind the widget and make the background transparent so you get anti-aliased rounded corners [ ] Reimplement the way widget spacing for the sidebar works.
+            [ ] Add a rectangular background behind the widget and make the background transparent so you get anti-aliased rounded corners [ ] Fuck it, rewrite the whole thing
+        [ ] Reimplement the way widget spacing for the sidebar works.
 At the moment it's an extemely hacky way of doing it, based on textboxes with a font that has the size '2'
+        [ ] Rewrite the utils library to have the shape functions be in a `shape` table.
+So instead of having `utils.circle` I'll have `utils.shape.circle`.
+        [ ] Also, the shape functions that I have in the `utils` library are named like garbage.
+Why are they `utils.rrect` for "rounded rectangle" when in awesomewm that function is named `rounded_rect`?
+I'll have to change those to be consistent with the respective awesome window manager shape functions.

     [ ] Bugs
         [ ] When the mpc client on the sidebar is stopped, nothing is shown as the song. fix that